- Materials, downloads, and translations

-- The slide deck and the means to display it.
-PDF versions can be downloaded directly: For the original PowerPoint (.pptx) files, see the Customisation section.
+Near-essential (though see this blog post on Featureban unplugged) is the slide deck and the means to display it.
+PDF versions in English can be downloaded directly:

 - Pre-printed boards, template here.
-I popped round to my local print shop and got some done on 300gsm card but that's a nice-to-have.
+My local print shop does these for me on 300gsm card but that's a nice-to-have.

 - Metrics capture sheets for round 3 (one per team), template here

 - Excel spreadsheet for generating charts and metrics, here

 - Experience before explanation!
 Let people discover things for things for themselves; your job is to help consolidate their learning afterwards in the debriefs.
 Please resist any temptation to kick off with teaching — you might believe it is necessary, but trust me, the learning experience will be less effective as well as a lot less fun.

 - Don't let players think that they should take it in turns to move.
-In the standup meeting, they share the results of their coin tosses and discuss what moves they plan to make.
+In the standup meeting, they share what colours of card they drew (or the results of their coin tosses) and discuss what moves they plan to make.
 They won't get much benefit from the discussion in iteration 1 but should realise in iteration 2 that they can coordinate their moves to good effect.

 - Be ready to stop iteration 1 as soon as most teams have delivered a couple of items.
 Most teams will have lots of WIP in the second column.
 Some useful phrases to use: “All starting and no finishing” and “Lots of activity, little delivery”.